smorad/um_cisc_7026/lecture_07_convolution.typ

     ][
     $ vec(theta_0, theta_1, theta_2, theta_3, dots.v) $
   ]*/
-]

-#sslide[
+==
-  There is structure inherent in the real world #pause
+  The real world is structured #pause

-  By representing this structure, we can make more efficient neural networks that learn faster and generalize better #pause
+  Our models should mimic this structure #pause
+  - Better data efficiency #pause
+  - Better generalization #pause

-  To do so, we will think of the world as a collection of signals ]
+  To do so, we will think of the world as a collection of signals

-#slide(title: [Signal Processing])[
+==
   A *signal* represents information as a function of time, space or some other variable #pause

   $ x(t) = 2 t + 1 $ #pause